 Our Easy Baked Tandoori Chicken is on the mild side, but flavorful thanks to some garlic, garam masala and curry powder.
 Enough flavor for the grownups to enjoy while mild enough to have our son gobble his up, too!
 The chicken comes out very moist here, too, always a plus.
 Dried out chicken is banned in our house!

 You definitely want to serve the Easy Baked Tandoori Chicken with some basmati rice.
 We also had some store-bought samosas and a lentil dish that I discussed in this post.
+I definitely recommend rounding out your meal with another Indian dish like those lentils or perhaps this Dairy-Free Cucumber Raita.

-Wine Pairing for Tandoori Chicken
+Wine Pairings for Tandoori Chicken

 When I first made the Baked Tandoori Chicken, we served it with an Italian red wine, described in more detail in this Italian Wine for an Indian Feast post.
 I would suspect it would also go well with Pinot Noir, as that worked well when we made Grilled Tandoori Chicken last summer.
 The wine pairing notes for that one are posted here.

 Speaking of pinot, I recently had a chance to try the Baked Tandoori Chicken with a rosé wine I’d been sent to sample.
-The 2014 Balletto Rosé of Pinot Noir ($20, 13.2% ABV) is salmon pink in the glass, with scent of spring and tropical fruit on nose.
+The 2014 Balletto Rosé of Pinot Noir is salmon pink in the glass, with scent of spring and tropical fruit on nose.
 Taste of watermelon and citrus fruit, with good acidity.
 Nice long finish.
 Delicious sipping on its own, it also pairs well with the moderately spiced Baked Chicken Tandoori.

 - 3 chicken breast fillets, small to medium sized